twiddlingbits/twr-wasm/docs/index.md

 ## On Github
 [https://github.com/twiddlingbits/twr-wasm](https://github.com/twiddlingbits/twr-wasm)

-## Version 2.0 vs. 1.0
+## Version 2 vs. 1
-   - libc++ for wasm/clang is now available
+   - libc++ built for Web Assembly is included
    - most of the standard C library is now implemented
-   - instructions for source level debugging
+   - instructions for Web Assembly C/C++ source level debugging
    - version of library with debug symbols provided
    - locale, UTF-8, and windows-1252 support

-## Version 2.0.0 Limitations
+## Version 2 Limitations
-   - libc++ not built with threads, rtti, exceptions, unicode, or wide char support
+   - libc++ not built with exceptions enabled
    - some standard C library functions are not 100% implemented
    - Designed to work with a browser.
 Not tested with or designed to work with node.js
    - Not all of compile-rt is ported (but most bits you need are)